 (i) "Thin film solar devices" means a nonparticipating substrate on which various semiconducting materials are deposited to produce a photovoltaic cell that is used to generate electricity.

-(5) A person reporting under the tax rate provided in this section must file a complete annual report with the department under RCW 82.32.534.
+(5) A person reporting under the tax rate provided in this section must file a complete annual survey with the department under RCW 82.32.585

 A recent report by the Washington State University energy program recognized the solar electric industry as one of the state's important growth industries.
 It is of great concern that businesses in this industry have been increasingly expanding and relocating their operations elsewhere.
 The report indicates that additional incentives for the solar electric industry are needed in recognition of the unique forces and issues involved in business decisions in this industry.

-Effective date -- 2005 c 301: "This act is necessary for the immediate preservation of the public peace, health, or safety, or support of the state government and its existing public institutions, and takes effect July 1, 2005."
-[2005 c 301 § 6.]
+"This act is necessary for the immediate preservation of the public peace, health, or safety, or support of the state government and its existing public institutions, and takes effect July 1, 2005." [ 2005 c 301 § 6.